kubernetes-sigs/jobset/keps/262-ConfigurableFailurePolicy/README.md

 1) `FailJobSet`: To fail the JobSet immediately without restarting, the controller updates the JobSet status to failed.

-2) `RestartJobSetAndIgnore`: To "ignore" the failure (i.e., restart the JobSet without counting it against `MaxRestarts`), the controller will delete all child jobs and allow the normal reconciliation process to recreate them.
+2) `RestartJobSetAndIgnoreMaxRestarts`: To restart the JobSet without counting it against `MaxRestarts`, the controller will delete all child jobs and allow the normal reconciliation process to recreate them.
 This is in contrast to how we restart the JobSet **without** ignoring the failure, which is done by incrementing the counter on the JobSet annotation `jobset.sigs.k8s.io/restart-attempt`, which on subsequent reconiliations will trigger job deletion and recreation for any